Pulmonary Embolism PE: Overview and Treatment

 - Improper Imaging: Sometimes, human error can be the cause of a false diagnosis.
 If the patient has experienced heart surgery in the past, if other body parts are obstructing the view of the scan, or if there are technical issues with the imaging machine, PE can be falsely diagnosed.
 For these reasons, it is recommended to obtain a second opinion when diagnosing your injury.

-Without proper and immediate treatment for PE, further injury is likely to occur.
-In many cases, the fatal nature of pulmonary embolisms are due to these complications arising.
+Without proper and immediate treatment for PE, the further injury is likely to occur.
+In many cases, the fatal nature of pulmonary embolisms is due to these complications arising.
 This is why if you suspect a pulmonary embolism, you should move as quickly as possible to get your condition diagnosed so you can begin treatment.
 Otherwise, you may experience these conditions on top of PE:

 - Heart Failure: If the presence of an embolus is persistent, your heart may stop functioning at its full capacity.
 Heart failure is a scary term: however, it doesn’t refer to a complete shutdown of the heart, just that its functionality is limited.
 It will still supply the rest of your body with oxygen, but not as much as it is usually capable, and under much more severe strain.